instance01/MinigamesAPI/APIv2/src/site/markdown/dev_minigame_messages.md

 The error codes are mainly meant to be used in MinigameExceptions.
 Typically the represent messages or errors in command handlers.

+## Special message type: Message lists

+A message list is a collection of multiple messages.
+It represents individual lines.
+For example a help text in a command may be made of 4 lines in English and of 5 lines in German.
+That the code does not get confused with these lines we support this special message type.

+To declare the localized message list first use the LocalizedMessageList annotation inside your enumeration.

+    /**
+     * Some multi-line message.
+     *
+     * <p>Arguments:</p>
+     *
+     * <ol>
+     * <li>String: player name</li>
+     * </ol>
+     */
+    @LocalizedMessageList({
+        @LocalizedMessage(defaultMessage = "Welcome to this adventure, player %1$s!"),
+        @LocalizedMessage(defaultMessage = "Can you find the Yeti?"),
+        @LocalizedMessage(defaultMessage = "Sam and Max are absent."),
+        @LocalizedMessage(defaultMessage = "HELP!")
+    })
+    MultiLineMessage,

+This will result in following entries in messages.yml

+    myplugin:
+      ingame:
+        MultiLineMessage:
+          default_locale: en
+          user:
+            en:
+              0: 'Welcome to this adventure, player %1$s!'
+              1: 'Can you find the Yeti?'
+              2: 'Sam and Max are absent.'
+              3: 'HELP!'

+As you see the lines are enumerated.
+If you have a language only containing three lines this can be done by changing it to the following:

+    myplugin:
+      ingame:
+        MultiLineMessage:
+          default_locale: en
+          user:
+            en:
+              0: 'Welcome to this adventure, player %1$s!'
+              1: 'Can you find the Yeti?'
+              2: 'Sam and Max are absent.'
+              3: 'HELP!'
+            de:
+              0: 'Willkommen bei deinem Abenteuer, Spieler %1$s!'
+              1: 'Findest du den Yeti?'
+              2: 'Sam und Max sind verschwunden.
+HILFE!'

 ## Special message type: Message sets

 The message sets are predefined messages used within typical minigames.